awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-photo-album.md

 The application creates albums in the Amazon S3 bucket as objects whose keys begin with a forward slash character, indicating the object functions as a folder\.
 To list all the existing albums in the bucket, the application's `listAlbums` function calls the `listObjects` method of the `AWS.S3` service object while using `commonPrefix` so the call returns only objects used as albums\.

-The rest of the function takes the list of albums from the Amazon S3 bucket and generates the HTML needed to display the album list in the web page\.
+The rest of the function takes the list of albums from the Amazon S3 bucket and generates the HTML needed to display the album list in the webpage\.
 It also enables deleting and opening individual albums\.

 ```
 function listAlbums() {